 Our own strength, wisdom, health, politics, and scientific advancements were enough to carry the weight of our security, happiness, and hope…or so we thought.

 One novel virus shut down the entire world, is destroying economies, and is taking lives.

 Look here, you who say, “Today or tomorrow we are going to a certain town and will stay there a year.
 We will do business there and make a profit.”
 How do you know what your life will be like tomorrow?
 Your life is like the morning fog—it’s here a little while, then it’s gone.
 What you ought to say is, “If the Lord wants us to, we will live and do this or that.”
 James 4:13-15

 I do not claim to know all the reasons God has allowed this trial to strike the world, but I do know who God is.
-I know He is good, loving, merciful, gracious, patient, righteous, just, faithful, and holy, and I know that He is at work in all things to draw people to Him and into His love through His Son, Jesus Christ.
+I know He is good, loving, merciful, gracious, patient, righteous, just, faithful, and holy, and I know that He is at work in all things to draw people to Him.

 Pain insists upon being attended to.
 God whispers to us in our pleasures, speaks in our consciences, but shouts in our pains.
 It is his megaphone to rouse a deaf world. – C.S.
 Lewis